JulianBierbaum/fastapi_showcase/README.md

 # Setup for FastApi

-To install fastapit run this command in your VS-Code Terminal
+To install fastapi and all other needed packages run this command in your VS-Code Terminal

-    pip install "fastapi[standard]"
+    pip install -r ./requirements.txt

 it installs fastapi and some optional dependencies

-if you do not want the dependencies use pip install fastapi instead

 # Using FastApi